10 Best Bumper and Weight Plate Sets

 Rep says their thick rubber plates are ideal for HIIT training, where you are going back and forth between a preset barbell and some sort of rest or low-intensity activity.
 We tend to agree since the low bounce weights will not cause damage or injury.
 You can also do cross fit with these and, of course, plain old strength workouts including your squats and deadlifts.

 The plates get thinner the higher the weight goes, so the 45 pound plates are exceptionally easy to handle.
-You can max out to your and your spotter's desire, and these plates will not smell when you unbox them.
+You can max out to your desire, and these plates will not smell when you unbox them.

 Rep is a smaller company, but they offer outstanding warranties and guarantees.
 However, voiding the warranty is quite easy so you should avoid mixing these plates with other brands on the same bar.
 You can use these in conjunction with metal plates, but only if those metal plates are five pounds or less.
 The plates are commercial gym quality and will not let you down.